Kalif Raymond Player Prop Bets for NFL Week 13 | Detroit vs. Minnesota 12/5/2021

 Season Stats

-- Raymond has 33 catches on 51 targets for 379 yards and two touchdowns, averaging 34.5 yards per game.
+- Raymond has caught 33 passes for 379 yards and two touchdowns this season.
+He has been targeted 51 times, and puts up 34.5 yards per game.

 - So far this season, 13.3% of the 383 passes thrown by his team have gone Raymond's way.

-- With three targets in the red zone this season, Raymond has been on the receiving end of 8.3% of his team's 36 red zone pass attempts.
+- Raymond has seen the ball thrown his way three times in the red zone this season, 8.3% of his team's 36 red zone pass attempts.

-- The Lions, who rank 30th in the NFL in points scored, have dropped back to pass 59.2% of the time while opting for the ground attack 40.8% of the time.
+- The Lions have called a pass in 59.2% of their plays from scrimmage this year while staying on the ground 40.8% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Raymond's matchup with the Vikings.